MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-products-supported-by-azure-cli.md

 # Azure products supported by the Azure CLI

-The [Azure CLI](/cli/azure/?view=azure-cli-latest) is available in many [Azure products](/services/), and is a flexible yet powerful tool to create and manage Azure resources.
+The Azure CLI is available in many [Azure products](/services/), and is a flexible yet powerful tool to create and manage Azure resources.
+This article provides the list of Azure products where the Azure CLI is available.

-Azure CLI articles are available for the following products.
-See [Popular Azure CLI articles](popular-azure-cli-articles.md) for documents with frequent page views.
+Azure CLI references are available for the following products:

 | Category | Product
 |-|-|